decentralized-identity/org/work-item-lifecycle.md

    Template](#Acknowledgement-Template)` section below.
 If the WG chairs and membership cannot come to agreement about specific acknowledgements, this can be escalated to the Technical Steering Committee by either party.
+3. For Steering Committee Approval, the approved version should be placed at a **permanent link** tracked on DIF’s spec-tracking github repo.
+[See Presentation Exchange v1.0.0 for an example](https://identity.foundation/presentation-exchange/spec/v1.0.0/).
+This includes:
+    - Copy the spec to a tagged folder in the repo
+	- For Presentation Exchange v1.0.0, spec.md is copied to the subfolder v1.0.0/
+    - In the tagged location, ensure the spec's version and specification status are up to date.
+	- Title: Presentation Exchange v1.0.0
+	- Specification Status: DIF Ratified Specification
-3. The WG Chair then requests SC approval.
+4. The WG Chair then requests SC approval.

 ### 7.4. **Final Approval**.
 Upon a Draft Deliverable reaching Working Group Approved status, the Executive